Have you ever heard of an air force challenge coin?

 They apply whether you are in uniform or not.
 They apply whether you're clothed or not.
 They apply first thing in the morning and last thing at night.

-There is no excuse for not having your coin on your person.
+There is no excuse for not having your coins on your person.

-At the time of the challenge, an Airman is permitted one step and an arm's reach to procure their coin.
-If the challenged Airman cannot produce the coin, they lose and owe the challenger a drink.
+At the time of the challenge, an Airman is permitted one step and an arm's reach to procure their coins.
+If the challenged Airman cannot produce their coins, they lose and owe the challenger a drink.

 Commanders in the Air Force create their own coins.
 There is a designated budget for officers to create personal coins.
 These coins are designed for specific reasons and to commemorate specific events.

-The Air Force challenge coin looks different from the original coins.
+The Air Force coins looks different from the original coins.

 This is the Hap Arnold star.
-Around the edge of the coin, the words "Integrity First, Service Before Self, Excellence In All We Do" are engraved.
+Around the edge of the challenge coin, the words "Integrity First, Service Before Self, Excellence In All We Do" is engraved.

-Want to learn more about the challenge coin?
-Check out this article about the history of challenge coins.
+Want to learn more about these special coins?
+Check out this article about the history of the challenge coin.

 Contact us today with any questions or inquiries.